33 High-Protein Dinners

 18. Beef and Vegetable Kabobs

-Kabobs are the ultimate weeknight dinner—quick, customizable, and high in protein.
+Kabobs are one of my dinner heroes.
+It’s quick, customizable, and high in protein.
 These beef and vegetable kabobs pack plenty of flavor, and you can mix and match veggies based on what’s in your fridge.

 Plus, they’re just as tasty grilled outside or cooked under your broiler.
 Serve them over rice, with pita, or just eat them straight off the stick.
 These kabobs are a fun way to get your protein and veggies in one go, so dinner feels like less of a chore.